segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 If you want to see what your users looked like at a previous point in time, you can find that data in the `identifies` table.
 To get this table for your users, replace ‘initech’ in the SQL query with your source slug.

 But what if you only want to see the most recent state of the user?
-Luckily, you can convert the `identifies` table into a distinct users table by taking the most recent identify call for each account.
+Luckily, you can convert the `identifies` table into a distinct users table by taking the most recent Identify call for each account.

 ### Convert the identifies table into a users table